Protecting Aircraft from Lasers: Trial Program Being Expanded Nationwide

 A key part of the publicity campaign is reward money.
-The FBI will offer up to $10,000 for information leading to the arrest of any individual who intentionally aims a laser at an aircraft.
+For the next 90 days, the FBI will offer up to $10,000 for information leading to the arrest of any individual who intentionally aims a laser at an aircraft.

 “We want to encourage people to come forward when they see someone committing this crime, which could have terrible consequences for pilots and their passengers,” said George Johnson, a federal air marshal who serves as a liaison officer with the Bureau on laser issues.

 |Listen: 'Don't Let a Prank Lead to Prison'|

 The original initiative, which began nearly four months ago, took place in 12 FBI field offices where “lasing” incidents are prevalent.
 Since then, there has been a 19 percent decrease in the number of reported incidents in the major metropolitan areas of those offices.